GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 If you do not want log output, do not add this line.

-Depending on the value of the ``logLevel`` parameter and the asssociated compmonent, different levels of detail are available in the statistics displayed.
+Depending on the value of the ``logLevel`` parameter and the asssociated component, different levels of detail are available in the statistics displayed.
 To find out which value to choose for ``logLevel``, refer to the GEOS documentation for the associated component.